bilgeonceken/appprac/README.md

 - [x] Flash messages(they already exists in view, just need to put them in templates)
 - [x] Use avatar generator like password_hash_generator in model.py
 - [x] Get rid of flask-bootstrap
+- [ ] Fix competitors' order on "active event", first should be on top last on the bottom
 - [ ] Profile pages
 - [ ] User friendly create event and "register new user" pages
 - [ ] "Add your name to week's events" pages